sara-nl/griddocs/source/Pages/Advanced/storage_clients/srm.rst

 *srm* client
 ************

+**Note: SRM has been deprecated.
+The server is offline and the doors do not work as of 2026-02.**

 This page explains the use of the ``srm`` client.
 For an overview of storage clients, see :ref:`storage-clients`.

 .. contents::